thautwarm/MLStyle.jl/docs/src/index.md

 However, I don't want to make a trade-off here by using some available alternatives that miss features or are not well-optimized.
 Just like [why those greedy people created Julia](https://julialang.org/blog/2012/02/why-we-created-julia), I'm also so greedy that **I want to integrate all those useful features into one language, and make all of them convenient, efficient and extensible**.

 On the other side, in recent years I was addicted to extending Python with metaprogramming and even internal mechanisms.
 Although I made something interesting like [pattern-matching](https://github.com/Xython/pattern-matching), [goto](https://github.com/thautwarm/Redy/blob/master/Redy/Opt/builtin_features/_goto.py), [ADTs](https://github.com/thautwarm/Redy/tree/master/Redy/ADT), [constexpr](https://github.com/thautwarm/Redy/blob/master/Redy/Opt/builtin_features/_constexpr.py), [macros](https://github.com/thautwarm/Redy/blob/master/Redy/Opt/builtin_features/_macro.py), etc., most of these implementations are also disgustingly evil.
-Furtunately, in Julia, all of them could be achieved straightforwardly without any black magic, at last, some of these ideas come into existence with MLStyle.jl.
+Fortunately, in Julia, all of them could be achieved straightforwardly without any black magic, at last, some of these ideas come into existence with MLStyle.jl.

 Finally, we have such a library that provides **extensible pattern matching** for such an efficient language.